 Few need based grants exist at the master’s degree level.
 However, some financial need grants are available, mostly through university funding and federal funding sources.
 Grants based on topic research and industry demand are more common for graduate and professional school.
 For example, some grants target students seeking professional training in nursing, teaching, or other high demand field.
 The amount of funding you can receive from a master’s degree grant can vary considerably.
 Many have a maximum award amount for the year, and this amount may fluctuate depending on the amount of funding available for the year.

 Graduate school grants can come with unique eligibility requirements.
 Some will require that you pursue training for a specific career, such as teaching or nursing.
 Otherwise require that you pursue research in a specific niche that benefits the organization or business funding the grant.
-For example, the TEACH Grants is a non-need based grant awarded to students completing a master’s degree in specific education disciplines.
+For example, the TEACH Grant is a non-need based grant awarded to students completing a master’s degree in specific education disciplines.
 In addition to these requirements, some grants will be awarded only to those candidates with outstanding academic records and/or those demonstrating significant financial needs.
 State-funded grants usually require that you be a resident of the state in order to qualify for in-state tuition rates.

 Types of Master’s Degree Grants